stealjs/steal-tools/doc/types/export-output.md

 }
 ```

 This will build a "foo" export and a "bar" export.
-If "foo" and "bar" both depend on "zed", it will
+If "foo" and "bar" both depend on "zed", "zed" will
 be included in both exports.